Inference for Interval-Identified Parameters Selected from an Estimated Set: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{sec:simple example} sketches the ideas behind our general CI constructions in the context of a simple Manski bound example.
-Section \ref{sec: general framework} lays down the general high-level inference framework we are interested in while Section \ref{sec:examples} details how the general framework applies in several different examples.
-Sections \ref{sec: conditional CIs} and \ref{sec: unconditional CIs} then detail the various CI constructions in the general setting.
-The final two sections of the paper, Sections \ref{sec: power comp} and \ref{sec: Monte Carlo}, are devoted to finite-sample comparisons of the properties of the different CIs in the context of a simple Manski bound example.
+Section \ref{sec: general framework} lays down the general high-level inference framework we are interested in, while Section \ref{sec:examples} details how the general framework applies in several different examples.
+Section \ref{sec: CIs} then details the various CI constructions in the general setting.
+Sections \ref{sec: power comp} and \ref{sec: Monte Carlo} are devoted to finite-sample comparisons of the properties of the different CIs in the context of a simple Manski bound example.
+The final section, Section \ref{sec: application}, contains an empirical application where we apply our procedures to dynamic policies of schooling and post-school training.
+Appendix \ref{sec: additional example} contains additional examples that fit our general framework that are not covered in Section \ref{sec:examples}, while Appendix \ref{sec: additional simulation} contains additional simulation results corresponding to the dynamic treatment regime example detailed in Section \ref{sec: application}.
 Mathematical proofs are relegated to a Technical Appendix at the end of the paper.